 - Descriptions that promote items in other listings.
 For example, a listing for shoes can't say things like "Check out my other listings for hats, shirts, pants, coats, gloves, and underwear"

-- Keywords in any part of a listing that aren't related to the item you're selling.
+- Keywords in any part of a listing or product that aren't related to the item you're selling.
 Here are some examples:

 - If you're selling a shirt, the title can't say "Nike shirt size M – shoes, hat, shorts"

-- If you're selling an MP3 player, the listing description can't have keywords like "purse, shoes, baseball hat, DVD, toys, cell phone," etc.
+- If you're selling an MP3 player, the listing or product description can't have keywords like "purse, shoes, baseball hat, DVD, toys, cell phone," etc.

 - Words with question marks (such as "carved wood dresser – antique?").
 If you're not sure about a detail, don't call it out at all because doing so can be misleading.